steinwurf/kodo-ns3-examples/docs/wired_broadcast.rst

 Main simulation class
 ^^^^^^^^^^^^^^^^^^^^^

-As expected, the main simulation class must be modified in order to now include the functionalities of each receiver.
+The main simulation class must be modified in order to now include the functionalities of each receiver.
 The modifications in its body are shown as follows:

 .. code-block:: c++